adanglingpointer/XellIX-ORIGINAL/README.md

 # XellIX

 XellIX is an interactive website and server health checker, maintenance tool, and installer.
-The tool is currently in version 1.0.6, and can be accessed at:
+The tool is currently in version 1.1.0, and can be accessed at:

 https://xellix.unlimitedweb.space/

 ### Work Log

+- November 21, 2023 (1.1.0) : KDE installer is up and running!; Fixed paste bug; Longer timeouts for more reliable scans

 - November 13, 2023 (1.0.6) : Bug fix in WordPress lookup; some preliminary work on installer tool